oneapi-src/oneDPL/rfcs/template.md

 - New use cases supported by the extension.
 - The expected performance benefit for a modification, supported with the data, if available.
 - The API of extensions such as class definitions and function declarations.
+- Key technical design aspects, sufficient to understand how the functionality should work and produce the desired outcome.

 A proposal should clearly outline the alternatives that were considered, along with their pros and cons.
 Each alternative should be clearly separated